Iceberg Sensemaking: A Process Model for Critical Data Analysis and Visualization: Related Work

-Sensemaking was first described by Xerox PARC researchers Russell, Pirolli, and Card~\cite{russell_cost_1993} as the process of ``finding a representation that organizes information to reduce the cost of an operation in an information task'' (p.
+Sensemaking was first described by Xerox PARC researchers Russell, Pirolli, and Card \cite{russell_cost_1993} as the process of ``finding a representation that organizes information to reduce the cost of an operation in an information task'' (p.
 271).
-Pirolli \& Card's~\cite{pirolli_sensemaking_2005} subsequent model combines various sensemaking tasks from their earlier work to offer a single, unified articulation of the sensemaking process for intelligence analysis.
+Pirolli \& Card's \cite{pirolli_sensemaking_2005} subsequent model combines various sensemaking tasks from their earlier work to offer a single, unified articulation of the sensemaking process for intelligence analysis.
 This model has proved highly influential in a broad set of use cases, particularly in visual analytics.
-In the Pirolli \& Card model, shown in Fig.~\ref{fig:rw:a}, the sensemaking process begins by gathering external data sources, then moving elements from these sources into a \textit{shoebox} and \textit{evidence file} before finally formulating a \textit{schema}, leading to a \textit{hypothesis} and ultimately a \textit{presentation} of findings.
-The process moves forward and loops back in an iterative refinement sequence, with loops at multiple levels of granularity.
-Pirolli \& Card treat the construction of schemas as the result of an active, rational, deliberate process in which the analyst fits the information to an apt and useful structure: ``Schemas are the re-representation or organized marshalling of the information so that it can be used more easily to draw conclusions'' (p.
+In the Pirolli \& Card model (Fig. 1), the sensemaking process begins by gathering external data sources, then moving elements from these sources into a \emph{shoebox} and \emph{evidence file} before finally formulating a \emph{schema}, leading to a \emph{hypothesis} and ultimately a \emph{presentation} of findings.
+The process moves forward and cycles back in an iterative refinement sequence, with loops at multiple levels of granularity.
+Pirolli \& Card treat the construction of schemas as the result of an active, rational, deliberate process in which the analyst fits the information to an apt and useful structure: ``Schemas are the re-representation or organized marshaling of the information so that it can be used more easily to draw conclusions'' (p.
 2).
+As we illustrate below, this treatment of schemas only addresses the explicit schema constructed around a dataset, not the tacit schemas brought to the process by the analyst and implicit in the data itself.